5tefan/ncagg/README.md

 The aggregated netcdf file contains global attributes formed from the constituent granules.
 A number of strategies exist to aggregate Global Attributes across the granules.
 Most are quite self explanatory:

+ - "static": use the configured "value" in the template, ignoring any values that may be in the file.
  - "first": first value seen will be taken as the output value for this global attribute
  - "last": the last value seen will be taken as global attribute
  - "unique_list": compile values into a unique list "first, second, etc"
  - "int_sum": resulting in integer sum of the inputs
  - "float_sum": StratFloatSum
- - "constant": StratAssertConst
+ - "constant": StratAssertConst, similar to first, but raises an error if value changes among input files.
  - "date_created": simply yeilds the current date when finalized, standard dt fmt
  - "time_coverage_start": start bound, if specified, standard dt fmt
  - "time_coverage_end": end bound, if specified, standard dt fmt
- - "filename": StratOutputFilename
+ - "filename": StratOutputFilename, set attribute to name of output file
  - "remove": remove/do not include this global attribute

- The configuration format expects a key "global attributes" associated with a list of objects each containing a global attribute name and strategy.
+ The configuration format expects a key "global attributes" associated with a list of objects each containing a global attribute name, strategy, and possible value (for static).
 A list is used to preserve order, as the order in the configuration will be the resulting order in the output NetCDF.

 ```json